 Do you provide an agreement?
 Yes, there is one for birth and one for postnatal.
 They are not legal documents but simply outline the terms of my service and our commitment to one another.

 Do you have a back-up in event of an emergency?
 I work closely with a number of very wonderful and trusted doulas.
 Where possible I’ll always ensure that one of them is free to back me up.

 How can I benefit from a doula?
 The calming presence and unwavering support of a doula offers huge benefits in the antenatal period and during labour because the people around you have a significant impact on how you feel at what is an empowering yet vulnerable time.
 A doula cannot guarantee there won’t be twists and turns, but a combination of being well prepared and having a trusted and constant companion cannot be underestimated.
 I team up with your partner if you have one but do not replace them or the Midwife and do not perform any clinical duties.

 Who does your support extend to?
 I offer my support as a doula to anyone, as long as we make a connection that leads to a positive, fruitful relationship, regardless of circumstances, gender, race or religion.
 My support is totally unbiased!

-Do Doulas support Dads?
-Dads can benefit immensely from the nurturing and practical support of a doula.
-My goal is to help Dad to step into his role as a new father with greater confidence and able to support his partner.
+Do Doulas support Dads/Partners?
+Dads and partners can benefit immensely from the nurturing and practical support of a doula.
+My goal is to help them to step into their role as a new parent with greater confidence and ability to support the mother.
 She can then be safe in the knowledge that the new baby is in equally good hands with either parent.
 As a doula, I’ll always stand back and respect a couple and their privacy.
 Having a doula doesn’t mean you’ll have a ‘gooseberry’ hanging around.
 I believe I’m good at reading people and situations and sometimes just being present in the wings is enough, and at other times my support is very hands on.
-This interesting article explains how the support from a doula can be so important and freeing for the father-to-be.
+This interesting article explains how the support from a doula can be so important and freeing for the parent-to-be.